On Single-Antenna Rayleigh Block-Fading Channels at Finite Blocklength: Preliminaries

-We define the \emph{mismatched information density}\footnote{We use the word ``mismatched'' to indicate that the output distribution $\text{q}_{\YL}^{(\text{U})}$ in the denominator is not the one induced by the input distribution and the channel.} as
+We define the \emph{mismatched information density}\footnote{We use the word ``mismatched'' to indicate that the output distribution $\text{q}_{\YL}^{(\text{U})}$ in the denominator in \eqref{inf_dens_def} is not the one induced by the input distribution and the channel.} between the random vectors $\XL$ and $\YL$ as

-Using this definition together with \eqref{cond_pdf}, \eqref{output_pdf} and \eqref{marginal_output_pdf}, the mismatched information density $\j(\XL;\YL)$ can be written as
+Using this definition together with \eqref{cond_pdf}, \eqref{output_pdf}, and \eqref{marginal_output_pdf}, the mismatched information density $j(\XL;\YL)$ can be written as

 where